scoulomb/myhaproxy/README.md

 Optional to complement here
 -->

+**Will not**
+- Will not explore something not client credentials grant type with Auth0
+- Will not try client cert mtls
+- And proxy server (see wiki) in browser different (Amperfy not possible with credentials)

 ### HA proxy and F5 source IP preservation

 HA proxy can also preserve source IP: https://www.haproxy.com/documentation/haproxy-configuration-tutorials/client-ip-preservation/enable-proxy-protocol/